ivankovnatsky/windows-config/ally/ally.md

 * Make sure Windows not asking password right away every time: https://answers.microsoft.com/en-us/windows/forum/all/after-sleep-windows-11-does-not-ask-for-password/ac527b5e-dd84-4edb-a435-03df82aca692.

+## G-Helper

+* Also used a feature to charge limit to 80%, this was before I figured option in MyASUS

+## MyASUS

+* Configured to limit battery charging to 80% (Battery Care Mode)

 ## General

 * Logged in to live.com account